Alpine Brigade "Julia": Equipment

 The Alpini regiments are equipped with Bv 206S tracked all-terrain carriers and Lince light multirole vehicles.
-The maneuver support companies of the Alpini regiments are equipped with 120mm mortars and Spike anti-tank guided missile systems.
+The maneuver support companies of the Alpini regiments are equipped with 120 mm mortars and Spike anti-tank guided missile systems.
 The cavalry regiment is equipped with Centauro tank destroyers and VTLM Lince vehicles.
-The brigade's artillery regiment fields 18x FH-70 towed howitzers and an unknown number of M56 105mm pack howitzers in the direct fire role.
+The brigade's artillery regiment fields 12× FH-70 155 mm howitzers and 6× Mod 56 105 mm howitzers.

 Gorget patches

 The personnel of the brigade's units wears the following gorget patches:

 Band

 The military band of the Julia Brigade was formed on 1 October 1967 during the procession of the change of the Brigade Commander.
 It made its debut in Venzone at the "Feruglio" barracks.

 The nucleus of the band are musicians coming from the Alpine Regiments, all of which have experience in civilian city bands.
 It currently has 42 musicians, located in Udine.
 The repertoire consists of pieces by Gioacchino Rossini, Giacomo Puccini, Giuseppe Verdi, Glenn Miller, and George Gershwin.
 Its primary activity consists of participation in ceremonial ceremonies and events, concerts in various cities of Italy and abroad, and in the numerous international military tattoos/festivals.